 FRANKIE DALTON was a generator engineer.

 PETER DUNCAN Had previously worked for Tyne-Tees Television, he was 270's Technical Director.
 He was later Chief Engineer for Liverpool's Radio City.
-Now
+Following his

 STEPHEN C MUIR-FIELD From St Peter Port, Guernsey, he also worked for Radio 390.
 Later employed by Pye Records building equipment for their

-KEITH ROBINSON Formerly an engineer with Radio Essex, his present whereabouts are unknown.
+KEITH ROBINSON Formerly an engineer with Radio Essex.
+Paul Rusling, who operates radio270.net, tells

 These pages have been compiled with the assistance of Svenn Martinsen (see the North Sea Engineers page on his website),

-Greg Bance, Graham Bunce, Roger Day, Dick Dickason, Paul Elvey, Fiona Glendinning, Jerry Grover, George Hare, Dave Hawkins, Ben Healy, Karl Jones, Hans Knot, Gordon McCallum, Kate Nicholls, Colin Nicol, Mary Payne,
+Greg Bance, Graham Bunce, Roger Day, Dick Dickason, Paul Duncan, Paul Elvey, Fiona Glendinning, Jerry Grover, Mervyn Hagger, George Hare, Dave Hawkins, Ben Healy, Graham Horne, Karl Jones, Hans Knot, Gordon McCallum, Kate Nicholls, Colin Nicol,

-Dave Porter, Bob Read, Berny Rikkers, George Saunders, Nick Widdows, Mike Wright, Gerry Zierler and with information taken from an article by Carl Thomson in Monitor Magazine's Happy Birthday Radio Caroline -
+Mary Payne, Jane Portas, Dave Porter, Bob Read, Berny Rikkers, Paul Rusling, George Saunders, Nick Widdows, Mike Wright, Gerry Zierler and with information taken from an article by Carl Thomson in Monitor Magazine's Happy Birthday

 Radio 270 - Life On The Oceaan Waves and